 On most projects, the structure of Schedule and Cost performance reporting is based on the Project WBS and the reason for this is not farfetched since WBS is a deliverables-driven hierarchical structure.
-Planning tools such as Primavera P6 have a feature that enables Schedulers and Planners to replicate the Project WBS and this is why activities in a schedule are predominantly grouped by WBS.
+Planning tools such as Primavera P6 have a feature that enables Schedulers and Planners to replicate the Project WBS and this is why activities in a schedule are predominantly grouped by Work Breakdown Structure.

 One drawback of grouping activities only by WBS is that it is a rigid structure with little or no room for manoeuvring and this is where Primavera P6 activity codes come in handy.
 Activity codes (all 3 types; Global, EPS & Project) give Planners and Schedulers the flexibility to categorise activities in many ways therefore enabling the grouping, filtering & reporting of activities using custom set of data outside of WBS, Resources and Dates.